minio/minio/CONTRIBUTING.md

+### Install Golang

+If you do not have a working Golang environment setup please follow [Golang Installation Guide](./INSTALLGO.md).

 ### Setup your Minio Github Repository
 Fork [Minio upstream](https://github.com/minio/minio/fork) source repository to your own personal repository.
 Copy the URL and pass it to ``go get`` command.
 Go uses git to clone a copy into your project workspace folder.
 ```sh